SmithMack68/Pirate-Ship-frontend/README.md

 app.
 The objective of this project is to showcase work that I did for Flatiron school.

+Pirate Ships Phase-3 Project for the Flatiron School in Software Engineering.
+Features a React v6 frontend and an Active Record/Sinatra/Rake Ruby backend.
+Pick a pirate ship and then add your crew.
+Be careful to not get sunk or keelhauled.
+Features historical real ships and pirates.

 ### Requirements
 * node version 14.17.5